 Q: What is included in the fee for the immigration physical exam?

-A: Immigration physical exam and completion of all paperwork, your lab tests interpretation, review of vaccination records, evaluation of other physical or mental abnormality, disease, or disability, referrals to specialists, if needed, and sealed I-693 and copy.
+A: Immigration physical exam, completion of all paperwork, lab tests interpretation, review of vaccination records, evaluation of other physical or mental abnormality, disease, or disability, and the sealed I-693 and copy.

 Q: Do you accept medical insurance or travel insurance for the immigration physical exam?

 A: No. Most health and/or travel insurance plans do not cover immigration medical exams.
-You should save all receipts in the event your employer reimburses you for the exam.
+We will provide you with an invoice for possible reimbursement.

 Q: What if I do not have medical insurance?

-A: If you do not have insurance, you may go to your family doctor or local pharmacy for your vaccinations.
-Or you may be able to go to the health department for free or little cost to have them done.
+A: If you do not have insurance, you may go to your family doctor, local pharmacy or health department get your vaccinations.
+Patients without insurance will be given a discount rate for lab tests.